geraldnilles/Latex-Resume/README.markdown

 * \position - Prints and indents the position title and date
 * \skill - creates a bulleted list of skills for each job

+# Usage

+Install the TexLive-Core pasckage.

+run

+	pdflatex resume.tex

+it will generate the resume.pdf file.